OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 Examples
 --------

--  A translation from a *.dxf* file with one layer but some diferent types in the layer 'file1.dxf' into a new MiraMon bunch of layers
+-  A translation from a *.dxf* file with one layer but some different types in the layer 'file1.dxf' into a new MiraMon set of layers
    'output_folder' in Version 2.0 is performed like this:

    ::